What is Mutual Fund Expense Ratio?

 Mutual Fund Expense Ratio is the cost that the fund charges relative to the average value of assets during a relevant period and is measured in percentage.
 The charges include management expense, advisory fees, travel cost, consultancy charges, however, brokerage cost for trading in excluded.

-Mutual Fund expense ratio is a ratio which is maintained for the expenses used to run the mutual fund.
+Mutual Fund expense ratio is a ratio maintained for the expenses used to run the mutual fund.
 Costs are the biggest problem in Mutual Funds.
-These costs when high can erode into the returns of an investor.
+These costs, when high, can erode into the returns of an investor.
 Also, high costs happen to be the reason for the below-par performance of some mutual funds.

 How to Calculate?

 The Mutual Fund expense ratio is calculated by dividing the total expense by the average value of the portfolio.
 Sometimes as per the companies demand, it can be calculated or expressed in terms of per unit and therefore, in that case, the Net Asset Value for the beginning of the year and Net Asset Value at the end of the year is first calculated and then the average of the Net Asset Value for the beginning of the year and Net Asset Value at the end of the year is divided with the expenses per unit.